Removal instructions for apps promoting the $1000 Bank of America Gift Card scam and others

 |Malware Removal (Windows)||

 Some more examples of similar scam websites are "Amazon Loyalty Program", "$1000 Venmo Gift Card" and "You've Made The 9.68-Billionth Search".
-What most of them have in common is that they are used with a purpose to extract some personal information that could be misused to generate revenue in one way or another.
-Also, it is common that visitors do not open them on purpose (willingly).
+Most have are used to extract personal information that can be misused to generate revenue.
+Visitors do not often open these scam sites intentionally.

 How did potentially unwanted applications install on my computer?